 What is Topic Clustering?

 To accurately define topic clustering, let’s break it out into ‘topic’ and ‘cluster.’
-The first part is when you focus on a specific topic instead of an individual keyword and build out a cluster of 8-12 blogs based on that particular topic.
+First, is when you focus on a specific topic instead of an individual keyword and build out a cluster of 8-12 blogs based on that particular topic.

 HubSpot does a great job explaining what topic clustering is and how it’s become useful for businesses.